-Figure 2.10: Graph showing active websites and their backend web server being used [17].
+Figure 2.10: Graph showing active websites and their backend web server being used.[17]

 2.4.2 The Scripting Language: PHP

 If the site is directed to a PHP file, or a file it sees contains PHP syntax, it will pass it onto the PHP interpreter.
 The interpreter will then execute the code on the server side and a result will be returned with a static page like HTML.
 Although a static page could be servered using just HTML, PHP has the advantage of enabling dynamic content based on server side variables, such as content from a database.
 Another advantage of PHP is that it can be embedded into HTML code.
 This makes it possible to make the UI look great with static HTML and serve embedded dynamic content with PHP.
-Another big advantage of PHP, which helped it gain a large market share of users in its infantsy, is its ability to interface with multiple database servers.
-The one that will be focused on in the report is MySQL[20].
+Another big advantage of PHP, which helped it gain a large market share of users in its infancy, is its ability to interface with multiple database servers.
+The one that will be focused on in the report is MySQL.[20]

 2.4.3 The Database: MySQL

 MySQL is a database platform built to run independently.
 It manages data by storing it in databases with separate tables, each with its own rows and columns.
 It is able to relate certain data from one table to another by using defined rules, making operation and navigation fast when used properly.
 MySQL also provides the databases with proper protection, giving access to users defined during configuration and making it a secure way to store sensitive data.
 MySQL uses the ANSI/ISO standard SQL (Structured Query Language), which enables easy access when permitted.
-The SQL standard and access to MySQL works on a query basIS, i.e. when an SQL statement is constructed and sent to the MySQL.
-Once the query has been interpreted, the relevant data pertaining to the request is returned
+The SQL standard and access to MySQL works on a query basis, i.e. when an SQL statement is constructed and sent to the MySQL.
+Once the query has been interpreted, the relevant data pertaining to the request is returned.
+[21]

-[21].

 2.5 ATX SPECIFICATION